Meet the Curriculum Leads

 Kia ora koutou.
 Ko Angela Smith tōku ingoa.

-I joined the Ministry of Education after 12 years in early childhood care and education where I held teaching and leadership roles.
 I have a keen interest in curriculum design and quality improvement practices informed by respectful, authentic and intentional pedagogy.
 I am motivated by the learning success of tamariki, whānau and kaiako and thoroughly enjoy collaboration to learn, grow and thrive together.
-As Curriculum Lead (Early Years) I am privileged to serve our community as we journey together to enhance wellbeing through ever strengthening curriculum outcomes for tamariki.

-Mā te huruhuru ka rere te manu – adorn the bird with feathers so it may soar
+Mā te huruhuru ka rere te manu – adorn the bird with feathers so it may soar.

 TeRina Marikena